ngfuong/xiaomi-flashing/README.md

 #### Warning
 * __NEVER EVER EVER EVER DELETE/WIPE SYSTEM__ because there is a high chance that your phone will get stuck in a fastboot loop.
 * If you are in a fastboot loop, you need:
-* ##### Qualcomm USB Driver
+  ##### Qualcomm USB Driver
   * If you are using Windows, it will be automatically installed when you plug the USB in.
   * If there is some error, install it manually <a href="https://gsmusbdrivers.com/download/android-qualcomm-usb-driver/">here</a>.
-* ##### A flash tool
+  ##### A flash tool (choose one)
-* <a href="https://www.xiaomiflash.com/download/">Official Xiaomi Flash Tool</a>
+  1. <a href="https://www.xiaomiflash.com/download/">Official Xiaomi Flash Tool</a>
     * This only works in Windows and before using it will invoke specific drivers to be installed.
     * If there is an error while installing drivers, try creating a log folder (to store log) in the same folder as the .exe file and run the tool again.
-* <a href="https://www.xiaomitool.com/V2/">Xiaomi Tool V2</a>
+  1. <a href="https://www.xiaomitool.com/V2/">Xiaomi Tool V2</a>
     * This is a custom tool that helps moding ROM in every Xiaomi phones.
     * Only runs on Windows.
-* <a href="https://github.com/Szaki/XiaomiADBFastbootTools">Xiaomi ADB/Fastboot Tools</a>
+  1. <a href="https://github.com/Szaki/XiaomiADBFastbootTools">Xiaomi ADB/Fastboot Tools</a>
     * This is a custom tool that runs on Windows, MacOS, Linux.
     * If you keep getting random errors using Xiaomi Flash, use this.
 It requires Oracle Java and OpenJDK >=11.
-* ##### An official stock ROM
+  ##### An official stock ROM
   * Download an official fastboot ROM (or your fastboot old ROM for safety measures).
   * Remember, it has to be FASTBOOT ROM (__.tgz__ or __.gz__ and you have to rename it into __.tgz__) or else you cannot flash in fastboot.